What is grief?

 Phase 2: The flight, the search

-Secondly, the bereaved person mobilizes a colossal amount of energy to try to escape the suffering (hard work, hyperactivity, various addictions?).
-Clearly, she seeks and tries to preserve, at all costs, the interrupted relationship with the loved one: need to touch his clothes, smell his smell, look at his photos and videos, hear his voice…
+Secondly, the bereaved person mobilizes a colossal amount of energy to try to escape the suffering (hard work, hyperactivity, various addictions…).
+Clearly, the person seeks and tries to preserve, at all costs, the interrupted relationship with the loved one: need to touch his/her clothes, smell his/her smell, look at his/her photos and videos, hear his/her voice…

 Phase 3: Destructuring